Skip to content

 SymptomFix

-Blurry text after shrinkStart from higher quality JPEG setting
+Blurry text after shrinkStart from a higher quality setting

 Multi-page TIFFSplit pages in scan software first